 The park sells the America the Beautiful National Parks & Federal Recreation Lands Pass at the Mound City Group Visitor Center.
 Payment for passes at the visitor center must be made with cashonly.
 We apologize, but we are unable to accept any checks for payment at this time.
-If you must purchase a pass with a credit card, you can visit another federal site which sells the passes or you can visit the USGS Online Store to order select passes.
+If you must purchase a pass with a credit card or check, you can visit another federal site which sells the passes or you can visit the USGS Online Store to order select passes.
 An accompanying annual decal pass is availble to those with vehicles that are open top and unable to secure the card inside of the vehicle.
-Ask a ranger when you purchase your card for the decal which is free of charge.
+Ask a ranger when you purchase your card for the decal which is free of charge with any pass purchase.
 Decal is available to all pass holders and must be replaced annually.

 The pass series consists of the Annual Pass, the Senior Pass*, the Access Pass and the free Annual Pass for U.S. Military.
 Children under the age of 16 are admitted free at all NPS fee sites.